-Indicators are large organic molecules used in chemistry to determine a substance’s pH.
-They change to different colors depending on whether they are added to an acid, a base (also known as an alkali) or a neutral substance.
+Acid and base indicators are used in chemistry to determine a substance’s pH.
+They change to different colors depending on whether they are added to an acid, a base or a neutral substance.
 Most indicators are themselves weak acids and respond to changes in the hydrogen ion concentration.

 - Jupiterimages/Photos.com/Getty Images